plondon/delta/README.md

 problem: learning a second programming language

-solution: watch the language you are competent in morph into the one you want to learn
+solution: watch the language you are competent in change into the one you want to learn